 Glaze making // my choices explained

-I chose to make my own glazes to fully understand what I’m working with, to consider how that’s affecting the planet and also to provide transparently to those that buy my pottery.
+I chose to make my own glazes so I can fully understand what I’m working with, consider how my choices affect the planet, and offer clear transparency to anyone who buys my pottery.

 There are so many reports out there to read about the dark side of mining and its really scary to think about.
 One particularly distressing aspect is the abuse of children in copper and cobalt artisanal mines in the southern Democratic Republic of Congo.